IMF turns sights to its Greek bailout contribution

 With Greece already nearing limits of what it is allowed to borrow under IMF rules, the global lender would likely want to maintain, not increase, its current exposure to the country, the official said.

-European and IMF sources have told Reuters that the IMF could contribute around 13 billion euros (10 billion pounds) in new money to Greece, in addition to the 9.9 billion euros still undisbursed by the fund from the first bailout.
+European and IMF sources have told Reuters that the IMF could contribute around 13 billion euros ($17.21 billion) in new money to Greece, in addition to the 9.9 billion euros still undisbursed by the fund from the first bailout.
 That brings the IMF contribution to about 23 billion euros, sources said.

 The IMF contribution would be about 1/10th of the new program, although some European leaders want the IMF to make up one-third of the total contribution, as it did in the Greece's first bailout, approved in May 2010.